zcaceres/ai-project-manager/README.md

 bun run start
 ```

 This will launch the CLI interface where you can interact with the AI Project Manager using natural language commands.
+The agent will then take actions within Linear.app based on your input.

 ### Example Commands